lmrodriguezr/enveomics-gui/README.md

 * Detached execution, so you can run multiple analyses at the same time.
 * Self-updating, so you always get the latest version of our scripts.
 * Zero configuration, just download and open.
+* Pre-packed examples, so you can see what this can do for you.
 * All the magic of [Shoes][shoes].

 Show me, please!